adscorp100/mdhomecarebuild/src/content/blog/home-care-package-level-2.md

 - [Home Care Package Changes 2024 - What's New? | Haisey Home Care](https://www.haiseyhomecare.com.au/blog/home-care-package-changes-2024)
 - [Home Care Packages Program operational manual – A guide for home care providers | Australian Government Department of Health and Aged Care](https://www.health.gov.au/resources/publications/home-care-packages-program-operational-manual-a-guide-for-home-care-providers?language=en)
 - [Home Care Package Program reforms | Australian Government Department of Health and Aged Care](https://www.health.gov.au/topics/aged-care/aged-care-reforms-and-reviews/home-care-packages-program-reforms)

+## Frequently Asked Questions

+### What is a Level 2 Home Care Package?
+A Level 2 Home Care Package is a government-subsidized program designed for older Australians with low-level care needs.
+It provides funding to support services that help you remain living independently at home, including personal care, household assistance, and social support.

+### How much funding do I get with a Level 2 Home Care Package?
+As of 2025, a Level 2 package provides approximately $18,814 annually ($51.49 daily).
+This government subsidy goes to your chosen service provider who then delivers services according to your care plan.

+### How do I qualify for a Level 2 Home Care Package?
+To qualify, you generally need to be 65 years or older (50+ for Aboriginal or Torres Strait Islander people), be an Australian resident, and require low-level support to stay at home.
+You'll need an assessment by an Aged Care Assessment Team (ACAT) to determine your eligibility and package level.

+### What services can I get with a Level 2 Home Care Package?
+Services typically include personal care (help with showering, dressing), household tasks (cleaning, laundry, meal preparation), transport assistance, social support, and minor home maintenance.
+The exact services depend on your individual needs and care plan.

+### How much will I have to pay out of pocket?
+You may need to pay a basic daily fee of $12.40 and potentially an income-tested care fee up to $37.55 per day depending on your income.
+Full pensioners generally don't pay an income-tested fee.
+Your provider should clearly explain all fees before services begin.

+### When will Home Care Packages change to the Support at Home program?
+The Australian Government plans to replace the current Home Care Packages program with the new Support at Home program from July 1, 2025.
+This change aims to provide more flexible and responsive care to meet individual needs.